-Nike has pulled all Kobe Bryant-related items from its online store in the wake of the basketball icon’s death.
+Nike has sold out of all Kobe Bryant-related items from its online store in the wake of the basketball icon’s death.

 The website’s Kobe Bryant shoes section points to a selection of generic Nike items.
 A search for “Kobe” yields an option to buy a Los Angeles Lakers-themed gift card.
 A search for “Kobe Bryant” points to Nike’s statement on Bryant’s death.